benbalter/benbalter.github.com/_posts/2010-11-15-will-federal-contracting-officers-soon-have-their-heads-in-the-clouds.md

 ### How Cloud Computing Came About

 Several innovations fueled the shift toward computing in the cloud.
-First, the rise and adoption of both broadband internet access, which allowed for reduced load times, and a programming technique known as AJAX, which allowed sites to look and feel more like desktop programs through a constant push-and-pull of information, combined to usher in a greater reliance on remote applications. [^8] At the same time the growth of enterprise data centers, and the public's increasing comfort with Web 2.0 services like GMail and Facebook provided a technical and social infrastructure to support such a push. [^9]
+First, the rise and adoption of both broadband internet access, which allowed for reduced load times, and a programming technique known as Ajax, which allowed sites to look and feel more like desktop programs through a constant push-and-pull of information, combined to usher in a greater reliance on remote applications. [^8] At the same time the growth of enterprise data centers, and the public's increasing comfort with Web 2.0 services like GMail and Facebook provided a technical and social infrastructure to support such a push. [^9]

 The biggest breakthrough, however, the core and true power behind cloud computing, came from the consolidation of physical servers through system virtualization.
 Through virtualization, one physical server can become the host to many virtual servers. [^10] Because the resources are dynamically allocated across physical servers as the virtual servers require them, the physical resources are used more efficiently. [^11] If server *A*, say an email server like one may see in most corporate or government offices sees a sudden spike in activity, rather than slowing, it can borrow resources from server *B*, a site hosted on the same physical server.
 The user, unaware that this shift has even occurred, sees the two servers as discrete and unconnected despite their physical location.